 It’s a pleasant sensation to get into the rhythmic movement, and it is easy on your body.

 This video from British Rowing shows exactly how to use an indoor rowing machine.

-The key is to think of three movements using your legs, back and arms in succession.
+The key is to think of three movements using your:

 Most people I see at the gym use one or two of those.
 Many only use their arms with a small twitch of their legs and back.
 Using your legs, back and arms in coordination makes rowing smoother, more beneficial and more enjoyable.